-Just Released: Our Winter/Spring 2016 Newsletter.
+Recently Released: Our Winter/Spring 2016 Newsletter.
 Click here to view.

 MDQuit's 10th annual Best Practices Conference on Jan.
 21st focused on progress in tobacco control throughout Maryland over the past 10 years and where to direct future efforts.
 All conference materials can now be found HERE.

 The MDQuit Resource Center developed and is disseminating a training program titled, “Breaking the Habit in Behavioral Health (BH2): New Hope for Clients Who Smoke”* for behavioral health providers across Maryland.
 Scheduled trainings will take place at UMBC South Campus Research & Technology Park,1450 South Rolling Road, Suite 3011, Halethorpe, MD 21227.

 *“BH2 is our multiple-session provider training program that includes a 6-hour instructional and hands-on training that can be implemented with behavioral health clients over a minimum of 4 and up to 8 sessions.
 Training options include learning about behavioral health smoking risks, beliefs and treatment culture factors impacting implementation of smoking cessation, assessment techniques, and the use of NRT/Pharmacotherapy.
 If providers in your agency want to know how to work with individual clients on their smoking by conducting multiple sessions, or could possibly run a multiple session smoking cessation group, BH2 is the training for you!
 If you are interested in this training, please send an email to firstname.lastname@example.org.
 (Maximum of 20 participants.
 CEUs awarded (approx. 6 credit hours) to attendees who complete the full training.)